siyia2/iso-commander/README.md

 - Debian: `libreadline-dev libmount-dev`.

 ## Ways to Install
-* Download the binaries from latest release.
+* Download the binary from latest release.
 * Download and compile from source with `make`.
 * On ArchLinux `iso-commander` is available from the `AUR`.